codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

     cleanup = liftIO . destroyAllResources
 ```

 There's some plumbing here because we want to pipe the command line options through.
-The important part is at the end, whre we make a pool that knows how to allocate and deallocate WebDrivers using the lower-level `allocateWebDriver'` and `cleanupWebDriver'` functions.
+The important part is at the end, where we make a pool that knows how to allocate and deallocate WebDrivers using the lower-level `allocateWebDriver'` and `cleanupWebDriver'` functions.

 Next, we make another introduce node to *claim* a WebDriver from the pool.